seanstephenbrian/tic-tac-toe/README.md

 # tic-tac-toe

-this tic-tac-toe game was my second project for the odin project's javascript course.
+a simple tic-tac-toe browser game with a not-so-simple interface

 live version: https://seanstephenbrian.github.io/tic-tac-toe/

-the idea behind the assignment was to create a fully functional tic-tac-toe game in javascript with no global code. blocks of related javascript are held in isolated modules -- Gameboard, Gameplay, PageEffects -- each inside an anonymous function assigned to the module variable. the modules contain various functions for starting, running, and ending the game, and dynamically updating the page as the user interacts with it (more on that below).
+the idea behind the assignment was to create a fully functional tic-tac-toe game in javascript with no global code. blocks of related javascript are held in isolated 'modules' (Gameboard, Gameplay, PageEffects...) each inside an anonymous function assigned to the module's variable. the modules contain various functions for starting, running, and ending the game, and for dynamically updating the page as the user interacts with it.

-i enjoyed working through the logic of the game and solving specific problems -- for example, how to ensure that the losing player always gets the first turn in the next game if the 'play again' button is clicked. detailed comments in the javascript outline what is happening throughout the script: they veer on over-explanation, but at a certain point i needed to go through and explain to myself what exactly was happening in order to troubleshoot.
+i enjoyed working through the logic of the game and solving specific problems -- for example, how to ensure that the losing player always gets the first turn in the next game if the 'play again' button is clicked.

-once the logic was mostly in place, i focused on creating a complex and unexpected visual aesthetic for this simple game. building off the brutalist/minimalist design i had previously used in the calculator project, i used flashing X/O background graphics, multiple layers of backdrop filters, pop-up windows, and hover effects (including a JS function that rotates each tic-tac-toe square a random number of degrees between -180 and 180 degrees when you mouse over) to create what i hope is a unique vision for a browser tic-tac-toe game.
+once the logic was mostly in place, i focused on creating a complex and unexpected visual aesthetic for this simple game. building off the  design i played with in my calculator project, i used flashing X/O background graphics, multiple layers of backdrop filters, pop-up windows, and hover effects (including a JS function that rotates each tic-tac-toe square a random number of degrees between -180 and 180 degrees when you mouse over) to create what i hope is a unique vision for a little browser tic-tac-toe game.

-the design is pared down for mobile displays/narrow screen widths -- even though it is simpler, i still think it looks quite interesting!
+the design is pared down for mobile displays/narrow screen widths, but hopefully still interesting!

-in the end, this was a really rewarding and engaging project. i enjoyed both the more logical / mathematical side of it and definitely had fun with the design work!
+i thought this was a really fun and engaging project.. i hope you like it too :)

 some screenshots of the desktop version: